foundersandcoders/pg-workshop/README.md

 ### Task 3: Adding data to the database

 So far, we've only been dealing with `GET`ting data from a server.
-But what if we want to send some new data to our database instead?
+But what if we want users to be able to add their details to our database?

 1. Create a new handler function for the endpoint `create-user` in `router.js`.
 What kind of **method** do you think you'll need (check the HTML!)?
 How will you access the data from your form?
 - The data from your form should be used to `INSERT` a new row into your `users` table